Mansiramani30/Mansi30/README.md

 Hello ...
-My name is mansi ramani.
+My name is mansi.
 I am data science intern in fingertips and enthusiatic for learning new skils.